Navistar False Claims Act Lawsuit–$50 Million Settlement

 Case name: United States of America ex. rel.
 Duquoin Burgess v.
 Navistar International, LLC/Navistar Defense, LLC

-Case type: Whistleblower & Qui Tam
+Case type: Whistleblower and Qui Tam

 Filed in: [U.S. District Court for the District of Columbia]